Cora Sutton Castle: A Statistical Study of Eminent Women and other work

 Cora Sutton Castle earned her doctorate in the psychology department at Columbia University in 1913, with a dissertation titled A Statistical Study of Eminent Women, the title a direct reference to her advisor James McKeen Cattell's paper, "A Statistical Study of Eminent Men" (1903).
 In her version of the study, she asked, "Has innate inferiority been the reason for the small number of eminent women, or has civilization never yet allowed them an opportunity to develop their innate powers and possibilities?"
 Her dissertation was published as a book the next year, and is still read and cited as an early example of collective biography of women.

+In 1916, six local organizations formed the San Francisco City and County Federation of Women's Club.

 Castle served as president of the San Francisco City Federation of Women's Clubs from 1918 to 1920, and in that role helped establish the "New Outside Inn," to host visiting family members of servicemen being treated at the Letterman Army Hospital.

 Castle survived a fatal shipwreck in China in 1926, while traveling.